pixpark/gpupixel/docs/docs/en/custom/custom_input.md

 }
 ```

 This guide covers the basic implementation of a custom input source.
-For more specific requirements, refer to the provided examples and adapt them to your needs.
+For more specific requirements, refer to the provided demo and adapt them to your needs.